Signals and DAGs

-A signal in NKIDO is any value that changes over time — typically audio, but also control values like envelopes or LFOs.
-Every patch is just a graph of signals flowing through operators.
+A signal in NKIDO is any value that changes over time.
+Usually audio, but also control values like envelopes or LFOs.
+Every patch is a graph of signals flowing through operators.

 Everything is a graph